SimonAM/react-native-skia/docs/docs/text/fonts.md

 You can use your own set of custom fonts to be available in the canvas, as seen below.

-Note: The if clause has to be stated in the top level, above the canvas, not in child components.
+Note: The requiring of fonts must be done top-level.
+Requiring fonts in sub-components will block redraws.

 ```tsx twoslash
 import {Canvas, Text, useFont} from "@shopify/react-native-skia";